-Your body changes during pregnancy to look after your growing baby.
+Your body changes during pregnancy, to look after your growing baby.
 Your body needs to make more blood when you are pregnant.
-The average woman will have about 5L of blood when not pregnant, compared to 7 to 8L of blood near the end of the pregnancy.
+On average, you will have about 5L of blood when you’re not pregnant, compared to 7 to 8L of blood near the end of your pregnancy.

 Making the extra blood cells requires plenty of iron, vitamin B12 and folate to make all the extra haemoglobin needed.
 Iron deficiency is the main cause of anaemia during pregnancy.
 You need 3 times as much iron when you are pregnant than when you are not, and your iron requirements increase throughout the pregnancy.

 Unfortunately, dietary iron is hard to absorb.
 This can make it difficult for your body to take in enough iron from the foods you eat, to make enough haemoglobin for your pregnant body’s needs.
 Because of this, many people become anaemic during pregnancy unless they take iron supplements.